-For Renault’s International HR Convention, Patricia Fouache, from Labor Relations wanted to introduce new QWL dimensions and go beyond the standard organizational aspects.
-She was looking for an innovative approach, capableof making the link between performance and QWL, while being publicly acceptable among HR managers.
+For Renault’s International HR Convention, Patricia Fouache, from Labor Relations wanted to introduce new dimensions of Quality of Work Life (QWL) beyond the organizational aspects.
+She was also looking for an innovative approach, that could connect performance and QWL, in a way that could be acceptable among HR managers.

-QWL, Quality of Life – Here and Now
+Quality of Working Life – Here and Now

-The Renault workshops explored the question of personal accountability in terms of quality of life.
+The Renault workshops explored the issue of personal accountability in terms of quality of working life.
 Everyone has an impact on their own quality of life as well as that of those around them.
-Consciously or unconsciously, we all influence eachother.
+Consciously or unconsciously, we all influence each other.
 We all are subject to the ambience around us and at the same time we constantly contribute to it.
 In organizations, we experience this daily.
-All you have to do is walk into a meeting room to get a feel for the overall atmosphere; it’s physical.
+When you walk into a meeting room to get a feel for the overall atmosphere; it’s physical.
 We can leave a meeting frustrated or fired up, and that will affect the rest of the day.

 QWL – a managerial responsibility

-Even thougheveryone influences the QWL in their environment, the team leader’s position of power brings with it a higher level of responsibility.
-In the workshop, HR managers shared, from their own experiences, their diagnoses,both personal and collective,in terms of QWL.
-We analyzed the repeated occasions when during the day, the participants, as leaders, influence the QWL in their team.
-This revealed that QWL is not only the result of organizational decisions but alsothe quality of presence of each manager.
+Even though everyone influences the QWL in their environment, the team leader’s position of power brings with it a higher level of responsibility.
+In the workshop, HR managers shared, their own experiences and their diagnoses, in terms of both personal and collective QWL and well being at work.
+We mapped and analyzed the many repeated occasions when participants, as leaders, influence the QWL in their team in a work day.
+This revealed that QWL is influenced not only by organizational decisions but also by the quality of presence of each manager.

-The participants discovered how they can use their body to shift their state and how that changes their impact.
-Onebig ‘Aha’ of the workshop was the revelation of the body’s crucial role at work : this is nowanew innovative field for Renault to explore.
+The participants discovered how they can use their body to shift their state and how a different way to sit, stand and move changes their impact.
+One big ‘Aha’ of the workshop was the revelation of the body’s crucial role at work : this is now a new innovative field open for Renault to explore.